Numerical values of system characteristics in the time domain

 .
 You can use similar methods with lsim

-to obtain system response characteristics for arbitrary input data or initial conditions.
+to obtain characteristics of the system's response to arbitrary input data or initial conditions.

 .